Forest of Dean: Ecology

 The forest is composed of deciduous and evergreen trees.
 Predominant is oak, both pedunculate and sessile.
 Beech is common and sweet chestnut has grown here for many centuries.
 The forest is home to foxgloves and other wild flowers.
 Conifers include some Weymouth pine from 1781, Norway spruce, Douglas fir and larch.
-The deer are predominantly fallow deer and have been present since the second world war and number around 300 (there were no deer from about 1855 when they were removed in accordance with an Act of Parliament).
+The deer are predominantly fallow deer and have been present since the second world war (there were no deer from about 1855 when they were removed in accordance with an Act of Parliament).
 A number of fallow deer in the central area are melanistic.
 Small numbers of roe deer and muntjac deer have spread in from the east.

-The Forest is home to wild boar; the exact number is unknown but exceeds a hundred.
-They were illegally re-introduced to the Forest in 2006.
-A population in the Ross-on-Wye area on the northern edge of the forest escaped from a wild boar farm around 1999 and are believed to be of pure Eastern European origin; in a second introduction, a domestic herd was dumped near Staunton in 2004, but are not pure bred wild boar – attempts to locate the source of the illegal dumps have been unsuccessful.
-The boar can now be found in many parts of the Forest.
+The Forest is also home to wild boar.
+A population in the Ross-on-Wye area on the northern edge of the forest escaped from a wild boar farm around 1999 and are believed to be of pure Eastern European origin; in a second introduction, a domestic herd was dumped near Staunton in 2004, but are not pure bred wild boar.
+Attempts to locate the source of the illegal dumps were unsuccessful and boar can now be found in many parts of the Forest.

 Locally there are mixed feelings about the presence of boar.
 Problems have included ploughing up gardens and picnic areas, attacking dogs and panicking horses, road traffic accidents, and ripping open rubbish bags.
 The local authority undertook a public consultation and have recommended to the Verderers that control is necessary.
 Under its international obligations the UK government is obliged to consider the reintroduction of species made extinct through the activities of man, the wild boar included.

 The Forest of Dean is known for its woodland birds; pied flycatchers, redstarts, wood warblers, lesser spotted woodpecker, nightjars and hawfinches can be seen at RSPB Nagshead and other parts of the forest.
-The mixed forest supports one of Britain's highest concentrations of goshawks and a viewing site at New Fancy is manned during February and March.
+The mixed forest supports one of Britain's highest concentrations of goshawks and a viewing site at New Fancy is staffed during February and March.
 However, goshawks are still illegally killed in the area, with a bird found dead with a shotgun wound in June 2022.
 Peregrine falcons can be seen from the viewpoint at Symonds Yat rock.
 Mandarin ducks, which nest in the trees, and reed warblers can be seen at Cannop Ponds and Cannop Brook, running from the ponds through Parkend, is famed for its dippers.

 Butterflies of note are the small pearl-bordered fritillary, wood white and white admiral.
 Gorsty Knoll is famed for its glowworms and Woorgreens Lake for its dragonflies.

-The Forest of Dean is also a stronghold for Britain's only venomous snake the European adder, although its population is now believed to be in dramatic decline.
+The Forest of Dean is also a stronghold for Britain's only venomous snake, the European adder, although its population is now believed to be in dramatic decline.